You’ve heard it several times before as the year, 2020, has progressed, “We need to stay at home.”

 “We have to avoid face-to-face events.”
 All of which is reasonable and understandable given the situation we are all in but while we can make adjustments to our personal lives, what about our business structures?

-Companies have heavily relied on outbound marketing sources such as face-to-face meetings and trade shows but now that those things no longer exist during these times, what becomes of businesses?
+Companies have heavily relied on outbound marketing sources such as face-to-face meetings and trade shows.
+Now that those things no longer exist during these times, what becomes of businesses?
 Everything they once knew is now no longer viable and cannot work.

 Tradeshows and face-to-face meetings can no longer occur

-The methods used to acquire 100% of leads are just gone up in smoke
+The methods used to acquire 100% of outbound leads have just gone up in smoke

 Sell your business’ value through educational content